-The Acaena microphylla plant is known by various names including Scarlet Piripiri, Bronze or Rosy Spined New Zealand Bur, and Scarlet Bidibid.
+The Acaena microphylla plant is known by various names including Scarlet Piripiri, Bronze or Rosy Spined New Zealand Bur, Bronze New Zealand burr, and Scarlet Bidibid.

 Growing Scarlet Piripiri photograph by Vernon Hyde.

 Many Acaena genus members are considered to be invasive in some countries (e.g. Acaena novae-zelandiae in the UK and California).

-As Acaena microphylla has a creeping growth habit you should be aware that it may need to be controlled to prevent it spreading from/throughout the garden and into the local environment.
+As Acaena microphylla has a creeping growth habit you should be aware that it may need to be controlled to prevent it spreading from/throughout the garden, and into the local environment.

 They usually have a spread to about of 50 to 100 cm (20–40 inches), and it takes two to five years for them to reach their full potential.

-The fruiting heads occur in the summer and early autumn, and are reddish burrs of approximately 2.5 cm (1 inch) in length; these give rise to the plants common name of New Zealand Bur.
+The fruiting heads occur in the summer and early autumn, and are reddish burrs of approximately 2.5 cm (1 inch) in length.
+These give rise to the plant's common name of New Zealand Bur.

-Their low growing mat-forming growth makes them an ideal rockery or ground cover plant; they are also often used for banks, edging, as a container plant, or in a gravel garden.
+Their low growing mat-forming growth makes them an ideal rockery or ground cover plant.
+They are also often used for banks, edging, as a container plant, or in a gravel garden.